Sanchez provides closing act in 9th, White Sox edge Royals

 TRAINER’S ROOM

-White Sox: SS Tim Anderson (sore right wrist) and OF Leury Garcia (sore right shoulder) entered the game as pinch-runners.
-Anderson came in to run when Alonso was hit by a pitch, after being held out of the lineup for the third straight game.
-Garcia, who was held out Sunday and Monday, ran for Eloy Jimenez in the eighth and remained in the game in center field. … The White Sox placed RHP Ryan Burr (strained right elbow capsule) on the 10-day injured list and recalled RHP José Ruiz from Triple-A Charlotte.
+White Sox: SS Tim Anderson (sore right wrist) was out of the lineup for the fourth straight game on Tuesday night.
+He did enter the suspended game to run after Alonso was hit by a pitch. … Garcia (sore right shoulder) came in to run in the eighth inning of the suspended game and remained in center field.
+He then started the scheduled game after being held out of the lineup the previous two. … The White Sox placed RHP Ryan Burr (strained right elbow capsule) on the 10-day injured list and recalled RHP José Ruiz from Triple-A Charlotte.
 The team said Burr will be reevaluated in two weeks.

 UP NEXT